 You might have heard of Brasov linked to Bran Castle or the story of Dracula from Transylvania, but there is much more to do and see here.

-I’ve traveled to Brașov both in sunny summers and during snowy winters, and each time I’ve discovered something new to love.
-Below is my personal list of the 18 best things to do in Brașov, so that you can enjoy this amazing city like a local.
+Below is my personal list of the best things to do in Brașov, refined for 2026, so you can bypass the tourist traps and enjoy the city like a local.
+But first…

 1. See the city from the Brasov Sign on Tampa Hill